 What do you do when your integrity is being tested and you’re tempted to shade the truth?
 The Bible offers three instructions to follow to avoid a lie:

-Sometimes, the truth hurts.
-Even when the truth hurts we can speak the truth in love.
-It’s really unloving to lie just to avoid the pain.
-When we admit the truth, God has opportunity to work on our behalf.
+3. Admit the truth.
+Sometimes the truth hurts.
+Even when the truth hurts, we can speak the truth in love.
+It’s unloving to lie just to avoid the pain.
+When we admit the truth, God has opportunity to work in our behalf.
 The Psalmist said the kind of worshipers that God seeks are those who admit the truth.
-In Psalm 15:4, the Bible describes them as those who keep their promises even when it hurts.
+In Psalms 15:4 the Bible describes them as those who keep their promises even when it hurts.
 Are you a promise keeper?
 Keeping our promises demonstrates integrity and creates trust.
 It strengthens relationships.